wp-plugins/ooyala-video-browser/readme.txt

 2. The Ooyala GUI allows you to search and insert videos from your Ooyala account.
 You can search by keyword or choose the last 8 videos uploaded to the account.

 == Changelog ==

+= 1.4.2 =
+* Provided more robustness around the API calls being made.
+* Updated documentation to direct users to the V1 API keys.

+= 1.4.1 =
+* Fixed a deprecated function call
+* Changed the default timeout for the remote request to 10 seconds.
+If you need to further extend the timeout for any reason, you can also use the 'ooyala_http_request_timeout' filter.

 = 1.4 =